jeremy-wenzel/Ogre-Room/README.txt

 7. Wala!

-8. There is also an executable of the project in the root of the directory called "ProjectName"
+8. There is also an executable of the project in the root of the directory called "ProjectName".
+The code for the project is located in "Source/Core"